 Starring: Chris Pratt, Bryce Dallas Howard, Jeff Goldblum

 What we know: Jeff Goldblum is making his grand return to the Jurassic universe in the sequel to the massive hit Jurassic World.
 Once again, a host of unlucky characters have to somehow be persuaded back to an island full of deadly dinosaurs - this time to save the poor critters from going extinct all over again courtesy of an active volcano.
+Then, if the the Super Bowl trailer below is anything to go by, they have to go back to the US to stop yet another genetically engineered hybrid dinosaur that has - believe it or not! - broken free.

 Ocean's 8 UK release date: 22 June 2018